Hurricane Rita’s 115 mph winds prove to be no match for the FiberTite® Roofing System that protected DuPont’s Live Oak Warehouse .

 Location: Orange, TX U.S.A.

-The Sabine River area of southeast Texas is not just a vital component in the nation’s oil infrastructure, it is also home to a critical component of FiberTite’s legacy.
-When mother nature spawned Hurricane Rita on September 24, 2005, who would have known the storm would make landfall at the only place in the world where DuPont produces Elvaloy® - a critical ingredient that helps make FiberTite roofing membranes highly durable, flexible and weather resistant.
+The Sabine River area of southeast Texas is not just a vital component in the nation’s oil infrastructure, it’s also home to a critical component of FiberTite’s legacy.
+When Mother Nature produced Hurricane Rita on September 24, 2005, who would have known the storm would make landfall at the only place in the world where DuPont produces Elvaloy® — a critical ingredient that helps make FiberTite roofing membranes highly durable, flexible and weather resistant.

 The Sabine River area is not only the Elvaloy manufacturing site; Elvaloy is also stored at this location.
 A disruption in the Elvaloy supply chain is something that neither Seaman Corporation nor its customers would take lightly.
-Fortunately, DuPont had the foresight to prepare for the storm’s arrival: 13 years prior they replaced an existing BUR system on their Live Oak Warehouse with a mechanically fastened FiberTite Roofing System.
-410,000 square-feet were covered by the very membrane which makes optimum use of the Elvaloy ingredient.
+Fortunately, DuPont had the foresight to prepare for the storm’s arrival.
+Thirteen years prior to the storm, DuPont replaced an existing BUR system on its Live Oak Warehouse with a FiberTite mechanically attached roofing system — 410,000 square feet were covered by the very membrane that makes optimum use of the Elvaloy ingredient.